icis4/yat/OxyPlot/README for YAT.txt

 Background
 ----------
 OxyPlot 1.0.0 is used as that is the last version to support .NET 4.
-OxyPlot 2.0.0 is tied to .NET 4.5, issue #1452 "Again support .NET 4.0 for WinForms and WPF" is pending.
+OxyPlot 2.0.0 is tied to .NET 4.5, issue #1452 "Again support .NET 4.0 for WinForms and WPF" is pending for OxyPlot 2.1.0.

 Modifications